webuiprovider/fluent/content/how-it-works.md

  desc: "Fluent Bit was designed for speed, scale, and flexibility <br> in a very lightweight, efficient package."
  image: "/images/overview-new.svg"
  text: >
-  An open source Log Processor and Forwarder which allows you to collect any data like metrics and logs\
+  An open source Log Processor and Forwarder which allows you to collect\

-   from different sources, enrich them with filters and send them to multiple destinations.
+  any data like metrics and logs from different sources, enrich them with filters and\

-preferred:
- heading: "An example of sending data to Kafka and Splunk"
- image: "/images/sending-data.svg"
-advantage: true
+  send them to multiple destinations.
+howtoworks:
+- text: >
+   Fluent Bit can read from\

+   local files, network devices, or **scrape metrics in Prometheus**\

+   format from your server.
+- text: >
+   All events are **automatically

+   tagged** to determine filtering,

+   routing, parsing, modification

+   and output rules.
+- text: >
+   Filters can modify data by calling

+   **an API (E.g. Kubernetes),**\

+   remove extraneous fields,\

+   or add values.
+- text: >
+   Built-in reliability means if you hit

+   a network or server outage\

+   **you will be able to resume**\

+   from where you left off\

+   without data loss.
+- text: >
+   Fluent Bit can send data to a

+   **multitude of locations,**\

+   including popular destinations\

+   like Splunk, Elasticsearch,\

+   OpenSearch, Kafka, and more.

 btnAdvText: "Read documentation"
 btnAdvUrl: "https://docs.fluentbit.io/manual"
 linkNewTab: "true"